Meet Our Qualified Therapists

 If you’re ready to take the first step toward healing, I invite you to reach out.
 Let’s begin your journey together.

-Registered Psychotherapist (Qualifying) 17481
+RP (Qualifying) 17481

 Jane Leslie